Save money while helping Ann Arbor’s natural resources!

 Here’s how you do it.

 - Decide which option(s) works for you

 firstname.lastname@example.org with a description, including photos if necessary, and address

 If you already have a rain barrel, rain garden, cistern or dry well on your property, apply for your credit now.

 RiverSafe Home partner

-The RiverSafe Homes program helps Washtenaw County residents identify water quality protection activities they currently practice around their homes, and to commit to additional pollution prevention practices they may not have considered before.
+RiverSafe Homes program helps Washtenaw County residents identify water quality protection activities they currently practice around their homes, and to commit to additional pollution prevention actions they may not have considered before.

 Becoming a RiverSafe Home partner can result in a savings of $1.16 per quarter, and there is no cost to enroll.
 Once completed, please email